omnificentsystems/14525-site/content/routing/policy/_index.md

 Where notice of an impending change is deemed necessary, Omnificent Systems will make every attempt to notify affected customers or peers if it is determined that any impact will occur.

-Workonline accepts no liability whatsoever for damages or losses of any nature whatsoever suffered by third parties as a result of their reliance on the information contained herein.
+Omnificent Systems Inc accepts no liability whatsoever for damages or losses suffered by third parties as a result of their reliance on the information contained herein.
 By making use of any of information contained herein, the user acknowledges and agrees to these conditions.